ros2/ros2_documentation/source/Tutorials/Advanced/Security/Access-Controls.rst

 ^^^^^^^^^^^^^^^^^^^^

 This next command creates the new S/MIME signed policy file ``permissions.p7s`` from the updated XML file ``permissions.xml``.
-The file must be signed with the Permissions CA certificate, **which requires access to the Permission CA private key**.
+The file must be signed with the Permissions CA certificate, **which requires access to the Permissions CA private key**.
 If the private key has been protected, additional steps may be required to unlock and use it according to your security plan.

 .. code-block:: console